devanmcg/GreatPlainsFire/SpringSummerSeverity/paper/SummerFireRestoration.md

 We used remotely-sensed imagery and weather data to inform whether, in the four years summer burns were attempted in a research project in the Northern Great Plains, the two successful years, or the two unsuccessful years, were more likely outcomes based on typical fuel and weather conditions.
 Comparing seasonal values to historical ranges suggests that unsuccessful burn seasons were the anomalies.
 As such, successfully completing prescribed fire in the late growing season in the Northern Great Plains is a reasonable management objective.
-However, the prairie fuelbeds might simply be too green to carry fire in some years, likely those with above-normal rainfall over the course of the growing season.
+However, prairie fuelbeds might simply be too green to carry fire in some years, likely those with above-normal rainfall over the course of the growing season.

 The data provide little indication that fire weather posed a barrier to successful summer burning.
 Overall, burn season fire weather was highly variable across study years, and burn day weather spanned the gamut (the exception was wind speed, which was below average in all study years).